qaul/qaul.net/docs/qaul.net-manual/ios.md

 ## for release build do:
 ## cargo lipo --release
 cargo lipo

+# [Mac M1 machines only]
+# If you only wish to run libqaul on an iOS Simulator, run this command instead the one above:
+cargo lipo --release --targets aarch64-apple-ios-sim
 ```

-### Build & Run qaul app on iOS Simulator or on your iOS Device
+### 2. Build & Run qaul app on iOS Simulator or on your iOS Device

 You can build and run the qaul flutter desktop app from the terminal: